 - In a large baking dish, toss together bread cubes, celery, and onions.

-- Add water and egg to the bread mixture and gently squeeze the mixture together with your hands to wet all of the bread.
+- Add stock to the bread mixture and gently squeeze the mixture together with your hands to wet all of the bread.

 - Place the softened butter in small pats on top of the wet bread mixture and gently work in with your hands.

-- Add poultry seasoning and sage and work into the mixture until incorporated.
+- Add poultry seasoning, sage, salt, and pepper and work into the mixture until incorporated.
 Taste to test seasoning, and adjust if necessary.

-- Transfer stuffing mixture to a lightly greased slow cooker.
+- Transfer stuffing mixture to a buttered slow cooker.